 Just as not all baseball cards are equal, not all types of reviews hold the same value either.
 How can you make sure you are collecting the proper reviews for your business?

 Here is a prioritized list of different types of review methods.
-Note how each have a place, but not all have the same value.
+Note how each has a place, but not all have the same value.

 For example, if your search result listing shows a 5-star rating with 18 reviews (and your competitor’s listings show less), that is powerful social proof that your product or service is trustworthy.
 From an SEO standpoint, Google reviews have carried the most value because they are directly connected to Google’s search algorithm and show within your business listing in the Google 3-pack.